Ethanlloyd21/online-shop-vite/README.md

 ?
 Initialize the project with the above configuration?
 No

 ```
 Amplify will ask you to prompt your response manually.
-Once you get to the `Build Command` question type
+Once you get to the `Build Command` question, type

 ```bash
 npm run build
 ```
-and for the `Start Command` type
+and for the `Start Command`, type
 ```bash
 npm run dev
 ```